 Figure 1.
 Distribution area of Lactuca aculeata.

-Given the fact that only a few accessions of Lactuca aculeata are present in genebanks worldwide and that the species could harbour agronomically interesting traits, a collecting mission to Jordan, a country that is located within the centre of biodiversity of the species, is clearly warranted.
-Therefore in the context of an already existing joint plant genetic resources project between NCARE (Jordan) and CGN (the Netherlands), a collecting project was set-up to sample Lactuca aculeata from Jordan.
+Given the fact that only a few accessions of Lactuca aculeata were present in genebanks worldwide and that the species could harbour agronomically interesting traits, a collecting mission to Jordan, a country that is located within the centre of biodiversity of the species, was clearly warranted.
+Therefore in the context of an existing joint plant genetic resources project between NCARE in Jordan and CGN, a collecting project was set-up to sample Lactuca aculeata from Jordan.